jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 *Right now we’re stretched too thin.
 If I were here, I would have advocated for having only the middle and high schools.
 Then maybe our impact would have been greater.
 I would have voiced this more strongly, but I was abroad studying…*

-*Nurturing leaders means teaching them English, which is why your task is so important.*
+*Nurturing leaders means teaching them English, which is why your mission is so important.*

 *God plants seeds among the poor.*